Skip to main content

 Dunlop Sports FX Team 270 Pre-Strung Tennis Racket, 1/4 Grip, Blue

-- POWER AND MANEUVERABILITY FOR BEGINNERS AND INTERMEDIATE PLAYERS.
+• MAXIMIZE POWER AND MANEUVERABILITY FOR BEGINNERS AND INTERMEDIATES.

 Dunlop Sports SX Team 260 Tennis Racket, 1/4 Grip

-- MASSIVE POWER AND COMFORT FROM THE LARGE SWEETSPOT AND HEAD SIZE.
+• MASSIVE POWER AND COMFORT WITH A LARGE SWEETSPOT AND HEAD SIZE.

-- AEROSKIN CX TECHNOLOGY REDUCES DRAG FOR FASTER SWINGS.
+• AEROSKIN CX TECH REDUCES DRAG FOR ENHANCED PERFORMANCE AND SPEED.

-- LIGHTWEIGHT HM6 GRAPHITE FRAME ENHANCES MANEUVERABILITY AND SPIN.
+• LIGHTWEIGHT HM6 GRAPHITE FRAME OFFERS MANEUVERABILITY AND JOY IN PLAY.

 Tennis enthusiasts often find themselves weighing different racket options to improve their game.
 One of the fundamental choices involves selecting between an open string pattern and a closed string pattern.
 Understanding the difference can significantly influence your performance on the court.
 In this article, we'll delve into the open vs. closed string pattern debate and how it relates to popular Dunlop tennis racquets.
 Furthermore, this guide will help you make an informed decision when choosing your next racquet.